NULLhere/Proxando/README.md

 <br>
 <br>
 The code is certainly a mess BUT it gets the job done! <br>
 I also want to take this opportunity to thank the entire community of pentesters, red teamers, and hackers.
-Your studies, research, articles, posts, blogs, and videos have helped me grow.
+Your studies, research, articles, posts, blogs, tools, and videos have helped me grow.
 This software is a tribute to all of you in the cybersecurity world, I hope you find it useful!:D<br>

 # ENCHANTMENTS